Updated: Mar 19

 Surprisingly for me personally day 1 I started to have daily movements which for anyone that rarely goes to it not only made me feel happier but gave me more energy and just in general, I was more upbeat.
 This continued for me for the first month, however, after a few rich meals eating out and once or twice having cross-contamination risks of foods whilst eating out this once daily effect starting to return to every 2-3 days

-However, being a nutritional scientist at heart I will now abstain from taking Symprove for approx. 12 weeks and then re-introduce it after the gap and will comment as a separate post on how this has affected me for the second time.
-I would be keen to see if the first reaction was because my body was reacting to the new healthy bacteria strains and if the effects dampened down once my body got used to it.
+However, being a nutritional scientist at heart I will now abstain from taking Symprove for approx. 12 weeks and then re-introduce it after the gap to see how this has affected me for the second time.
+I would be keen to see if the first reaction was because my body was reacting to the new healthy bacteria strains and if the effects dampened down once reintroduced.

 New comment: 18th Oct 2020